yazz/VisualJS/README.md

+### What does the Yazz Scheduler do?
+The Scheduler is a NodeJS process which decides which worker processes to send server tasks to.

 ### What is the basic Unit of code in Yazz?
 A component is the basic unit of code in Yazz, represented as a function in a .pilot text file.